Toronto Rent vs Buy Calculator 2026 | Own In Toronto

 Home insurance$225/mo

 Why does the gap exist?
-Ownership costs more month to month — almost always.
-You're paying for the asset, not just the space.
-The question is whether what you're building through that extra cost is worth it to you.
-That answer depends on how long you stay, what happens to values, and what you'd do with the difference if you rented instead.
+In many current Toronto comparisons, owning requires more monthly cash flow than renting a comparable property.
+You're paying toward an asset, not just the space, and part of that extra cost builds equity while part covers interest and carrying costs.
+Whether it's worth it depends on how long you stay, what happens to values, and what you'd do with the difference if you rented instead.
+Property taxes here are based on a property's assessed value, not its purchase price, so your actual figure may differ.

 03